christophlee/christophlee/about.markdown

 permalink: /about/
 ---

-christophlee.com is a personal blog for Christoph Lee.
-Content includes wild foraging, food, hiking, data science projects and more.
+This is Christoph Lee's personal blog.
+I post content on topics including wild foraging, food, hiking, data science projects and more.